 Our Primary Obsessions were made before the age of eight years old and in during highly charged emotional moments.
 We spend most of our lives fixated on our Primary Obsessions!

 These Primary Obsessions are what you would expect a 5-7 year old child to have.
 If you filled out the PDF Emotional Menus and noticed the context in which these emotions come up, you will maybe sense some of these obsessions.

 These Primary Obsessions create your emotions and thus drive your behaviors.
-These emotions are caused by us either fulfilling or failing to fulfill our obsessions.
-I have found that collapsing the obsessional track will cause your habitual negative emotions to become a thing of the past and you can rewrite your mission in life or just enjoy “peace”.
+These emotions are caused by us either fulfilling or failing to fulfill these obsessions.
+I have found that collapsing the obsessional track (healing the memory or memories that created the IS Map) will cause your habitual unwanted negative emotions to become a thing of the past.
+Then you can rewrite your mission in life or just enjoy “peace”.

-What is a well-formed Imperative Self Map?
+What is a well-formed Imperative Self ?:

 2. Self-concept is positive and secure (evidence is initiated maintained by self):

 3. The Virtual Question/statement and Filter provide opportunities to fulfill the obsessions;